aosabook/500lines/image-filters/image-filters.markdown

 ```

 `IFAImage` is a wrapper around `PImage`, so in our app we don’t initialize a
-`PImage`, but rather an `IFAImage` instead.
-Although we do have to expose the
+`PImage`, but rather an `IFAImage` — although we do have to expose the
 `PImage` so that it can be rendered.

 ```java